Attacking tactics in games

 Our video is a tool for planning, showing how other teachers might teach the lesson, offering helpful tips, modelled explanations and inspiration for your own delivery in the classroom.

-Explore more key stage 2 physical education lessons from the Invasion games: scenarios, tactics and power play in ball games unit, dive into the full secondary physical education curriculum, or learn more about lesson planning.
+Explore more key stage 2 physical education lessons from the Invasion games: scenarios, tactics and power play in ball games unit, dive into the full primary physical education curriculum, or learn more about lesson planning.